 TAIS 2018 International Artist in Residence

-Julian Gallese is an independent animation filmmaker from Costa Rica, now living in Barcelona, Spain.
+Julian Gallese is an independent animation filmmaker from Costa Rica.
 Since studying Classical Animation at the Vancouver Film School, Julian has had his work shown in festivals and galleries around the world, including: the Ottawa International Animation Festival, Giraffest: Festival of Independent Animation, the Dawson City International Short Film Festival, Fest Anča International Animation Festival, the Hiroshima International Animation Festival, and TAIS 11th Annual Animation Showcase where his film “Cococo” was the runner-up/winner of an Honourable Mention for the Audience Award.
 Julian has collaborated with studios on the production of animation, and has worked for clients like MTV and LACMA.
 He has also been a guest speaker at the Pratt Institute in Brooklyn, NY, and CETAV (the Centro de Tecnología y Artes Visuales: Center for Technology and Visual Arts) in Costa Rica.